sabbelasichon/typo3-phpstan-rules/README.md

 # TYPO3 PHPStan Rules

-Set of rules for PHPStan for TYPO3 Projects
+Set of (opinionated) rules for PHPStan in TYPO3 Projects

 - See [Rules Overview](docs/typo3_rules.md)